 Customers are willing to pay more for the quality support

-Focusing on positive customer experience is not just a fashion trend.
+Focusing on a positive customer experience is not just a fashion trend.
 Every contact you have with a user not only encourages them to love you more but also increases your income.
 According to the research conducted by SalesForce, 86% of customers are ready to pay more if you provide quality support to them.
-You may even think about a new premium plan with extended support as many users will probably be interested.
+You may even think about a new premium plan with extended support, as many users will probably be interested.

 How to level Customer Service up?

 It seems that customer happiness is the concern of the support team.
 What do a designer, an accountant, a developer have to do about it?

 Support agents are part of the team that deals with customers directly.
 Their work will be much easier if the whole company is focused on its customers when making important decisions.

 Welcome to the Family.
 Profit Is on Its Way!

 Besides, this approach will save you from organizational issues.
 Everyone will speak the same language and information between teams will be transmitted quickly.

 Let’s say the customer is not happy with the delivery of your product; the product was damaged during delivery.
 If all teams are working asynchronously, the number of dissatisfied customers will increase: those who are engaged in packaging will continue to do their job poorly because they are not responsible for the end result which is customer happiness.

 If you set customer happiness as the overall goal, there will be fewer difficulties like these.